A Message for Young People

 A Simple 12-Question Quiz Designed To Help You Decide

 How to tell when drinking is becoming a problem

 Alcoholism is a rough word to deal with, yet nobody is too young (or too old) to have trouble with booze.
 That's because alcoholism is an illness.
 It can hit anyone; young, old, rich, poor. black, white and it doesn't matter how long you've been drinking or what you've been drinking.
 It's what drinking does to you that counts.
 To help you decide whether you might have a problem with your own drinking, we've prepared these 12 questions.
 The answers are nobody's business but your own.
 If you can answer yes to any one of these questions, maybe it's time you took a serious look at what your drinking might be doing to you.
-If you do need help or if you'd just like to talk to someone about your drinking, call us on 0800 9177 650 or email us at firstname.lastname@example.org.
+If you do need help or if you'd just like to talk to someone about your drinking, call us on 0800 9177 650, message us via our Live Chat box via this link , or email us at email@example.com.

 - Do you drink because you have problems?
 To face up to stressful situations?